 COMPLIANCE SUPERVISOR, MANUFACTURER, LEXINGTON, KY

 The U.S. Treasury’s Terrorism and Financial Intelligence Office (TFI) develops and implements U.S. government strategies to combat terrorist financing domestically and internationally, develops and implements the National Money Laundering Strategy, as well as other policies and programs to fight financial crimes.
 In marshaling the department’s intelligence and enforcement functions, TFI has the twin aims of safeguarding the financial system against illicit use and combating rogue nations, terrorist facilitators, weapons of mass destruction (WMD) proliferators, money launderers, drug kingpins, and other national security threats.
+These individuals are referred to as Specially Designated Nationals, or SDNs, and by doing business with them, you may be breaking the law.
+This is why screening against OFAC’s watch lists is so critical.

-Designation as a Specially Designated National (SDN)
+Designating Specially Designated Nationals (SDN)

 Designations are an important resource in TFI’s prosecution of the war on financial terror.
 With them, TFI is able to freeze the assets of individuals and groups who seek out to commit terrorist acts, as well as those entities who attempt to support them.
 When examining individuals or organizations for potential designation, the United States works in conjunction with authorities from several other nations, and with international organizations, such as the European Union and the United Nations.